symfony/symfony-docs/security/csrf.rst

 ------------------------------------------------

 `BREACH`_ and `CRIME`_ are security exploits against HTTPS when using HTTP compression.
-Attacker can leverage information leaked by compression to recover targeted parts of the plaintext.
+Attackers can leverage information leaked by compression to recover targeted parts of the plaintext.
 To mitigate these attacks, and prevent an attacker from guessing the CSRF tokens, a random mask is prepended to the token and used to scramble it.